 Wired or Wireless

 For those who play PC games, wired headsets may be in your best interest.
 You won’t have to worry about charging your device, especially if you play for longer periods.
-Except if you alternate between console and PC games, you don’t have to worry about going wireless.
+Unless you tend to alternate between console and PC games, you won’t have to worry about going wireless.
 If, on the other hand, you sit at your console to enjoy your games, then going with wireless headsets is definitely the way to go.

-Unlike regular headphones, the best wireless headphones provide users with great sound surround which is quite important for any game play.
-The sound quality and virtual surround sound allows the headphones provide a lifelike sound-stage.
-Therefore, when choosing your wireless headsets, ensure that you go with one that has a crisp sound and expansive sound-staging.
+Unlike regular headphones, the best wireless headphones provide users with great surround sound, which is quite important for any gameplay.
+The sound quality and virtual surround sound allow the headphones to provide a lifelike sound stage.
+Therefore, when choosing your wireless headsets, ensure that you go with one that has crisp audio and expansive sound-staging.

 Most of the best gaming headsets come with a boom mic, whether wired or wireless.
-These mics are either unidirectional or omnidirectional.
-While omnidirectional mics pick sounds from different directions, unidirectional mics reject off-axis sounds, thereby producing clearer and crispier sounds.
-So, if you are keen on getting the best and crispiest voice chat, ensure that you go for a unidirectional wired or wireless device.
+These mics will be either unidirectional or omnidirectional.
+While omnidirectional mics pick sounds from different directions, unidirectional mics reject off-axis sounds, thereby producing clearer and crispier audio.
+If you are keen on getting the best and crispest voice chat, ensure that you go for a unidirectional wired or wireless device.

-You can’t call a wireless head-phone the best if it doesn’t offer enough comfort.
-Most of the best headsets on the market offer comfortable earbuds that allows you to wear them for extended periods of time.
-The material your headphones are made with will determine how comfortable you’ll be.
+You can’t call a wireless headset the best if it doesn’t offer enough comfort.
+Most of the best headsets on the market offer comfortable earbuds that allow you to wear them for extended periods of time.
+The material your headphones are made with will determine how comfortable you’ll be when wearing them.
 For instance, while leather earcups may look luxurious and appealing, you may develop sweats if you wear them for extended periods, which can cause irritation.

-Another factor that helps determine the comfort in headphones are the drivers.
+Another factor that helps determine the comfort in headphones is the drivers.
 Many of the best wireless headphones on the market install big drivers in their devices to help produce the best bass and positional sound.
-Ensure to get a device that has the perfect balance between comfort and sound quality.
+Ensure you get a device that provides the perfect balance between comfort and sound quality.